 7. Holiday Cooking

 The kitchen is a busy place during the holidays.
 It is also the room where home fires are most likely to start.
 Be sure to keep a close eye on anything cooking, and set timers to keep from getting wrapped up in the moment and forgetting about something in the oven or on the stove.
-For the little ones, make sure all pot handles are turned inward on the stove so they can’t be pulled down, and clear all kids from the kitchen before opening ovens or transporting hot dishes from one surface to another.
+For the little ones, make sure all pot handles are turned inward on the stove so they can’t be pulled down, consider kid-proofing your stove knobs, and clear all kids from the kitchen before opening ovens or transporting hot dishes from one surface to another.

 8. New Toys and Clothes